Andrew McAfee

 Andrew Paul McAfee (born c.
-1967) is a principal research scientist at MIT and cofounder and codirector of the MIT Initiative on the Digital Economy at the MIT Sloan School of Management.
+1967) is a research scientist at MIT and cofounder and codirector of the MIT Initiative on the Digital Economy at the MIT Sloan School of Management.
 He studies how digital technologies are changing the world.

 Early life and education

-McAfee grew up in a small town in the mid-west.
+McAfee grew up in a small town in the Midwest.
 His parents divorced when he was eleven years old.
 Having a lack of friends growing up, and from being what he has called "socially awkward" and a bit of a math and English geek, McAfee was drawn to computers.

 McAfee received his doctorate from Harvard Business School and completed two bachelors and two masters of science degrees at MIT.

 Work

 Throughout his career, McAfee has written and co-written several books on digital technology and related topics.
 He speaks frequently to both academic and industry audiences, most notably at TED 2013 and on The Charlie Rose Show.